 As part of this commitment, the company has set up the Anglian Water Flourishing Environment Fund to make grants to support projects that directly conserve wetland habitats and species.
-The sum available for 2017/18 has been maintained at the 2016/17 level meaning grants totalling £40,000 are on offer and grants in the region of £2,000 to £10,000 will be awarded.
+The sum available for this year has been maintained at the previous level meaning grants totalling £40,000 are on offer and grants in the region of £2,000 to £10,000 will be awarded.

 What is the funding for?

 The funding will provide grants that enhance the status of wetland habitats and/or wetland species.
 To qualify, the target habitats and species should be those of principal importance, as defined by Section 41 of the Natural Environment and Rural Communities Act.
 Projects should take place within the Anglian Water and Hartlepool Water Regions - see maps below.
 The region includes coastal habitats above low tide.

 The fund will cover: